Spicy West African Groundnut Stew

 Phew!
 Gather all your spices, and grind any whole spices if necessary.
 You can pair the paprika and ginger together, and the remaining cayenne through to the turmeric in a bowl altogether.

-Chop your onions, peel garlic, and drain and rinse your chickpeas so they are ready to add.
-Heat olive oil in a pan on medium-high heat, then sear onions until clear.
-Add garlic and chickpeas cook until the onions and garlic are starting to brown.
+Chop your onions, peel garlic, and drain and rinse your canned chickpeas so they are ready to add.
+Heat olive oil in a large saucepan on medium-high heat, then sear onions until clear.
+Add sweet potatoes, garlic and chickpeas cook until the onions and garlic, and potatoes are starting to brown.

-Add the tomatoes, paprika, ginger, and tomato paste, stir to coat the chickpeas.
-Add enough water to make a "stew" consistency, then boil 3 minutes with the vegetable bouillon.
+Add the tomatoes, paprika, ginger, and tomato paste, stir to coat the mix.
+Add enough water or bouillion broth to make a "stew" consistency, then boil 3 minutes with the vegetable bouillon.

 Stir in the peanut butter when the bouillon is dissolved.
-Mix in soy sauce and the rest of the spices, followed by about half the cilantro.
+Mix in he rest of the spices, followed by about half the cilantro.
 Cook for another 2 minutes.

 Toast the peanuts in a dry pan, shaking constantly to brown the peanuts.
 Remove from heat.